Disaster Resource Center

 Getting Ready for the Unexpected

 The health of thousands of people may be affected by a large-scale disaster or emergency.
 Responding quickly across the great distances and different landscapes found in our county requires the coordinated efforts of many hospitals and healthcare systems.
-To help our area add extra (surge) capacity at our hospitals, Los Angeles County received a grant from the Hospital Preparedness Program (HPP) for additional equipment and services that might include:

 LA County Disaster Resource Centers